 This handsome former staging post on the London to Bristol road has developed into a stylish and cosmopolitan market town.
 With a wide High Street lined with beautiful old buildings and many independent retailers, including The Merchants House dating back to the 17th Century, it’s a great place to come if you are looking for art, old books or antiques.
 Explore the back streets and alleyways for even more cafes and interesting shops.

 Follow the ‘Blue Plaque Walk’ to explore the town through its connections to people and history or visit the 15th Century Church at the end of the High Street.

 Marlborough holds a market every Wednesday and Saturday as well as a communities’ market on the first Sunday of the month.

 With its own train station and the Kennet and Avon Canal passing through, Pewsey is a delightful place to stop for a cup of tea or set off for a walk.
 It has a pretty wharf where you can watch the narrow boats go by and a wonderful heritage centre based in a Victorian foundry which showcases Pewsey life through the ages.
 There’s a music festival in August and carnival in September, which culminates in an illuminated procession.

-The town is believed to have taken its name from early church built of white chalk.
-Situated at the head of the river Test, Whitchurch has many listed buildings and the UK’s only working Silk Mill.
-Built in 1800, the mill is open for visitors and features the original mill wheel and Victorian machinery plus beautiful fabrics on the looms.
-The shop sells silk products made at the mill and there is a tea room for refreshment.
-For more information go to whitchurch.org.uk
+Taking its name from an early church built of white chalk and sitting at the head of the famous River Test, Whitchurch is the southern gateway to the North Wessex Downs.
+This picturesque town is home to many listed buildings and the UK’s only working silk mill still weaving on historic looms.
+Built in 1815, the mill is open for visitors and features the original mill wheel and Victorian machinery plus beautiful fabrics on the looms.
+Whitchurch is a Walkers Are Welcome accredited town, has its own train station and is an excellent base from which to explore the surrounding countryside.